geronimo-iia/template-python/README.md

 Now, I give a try of the most used documentation framework Sphinx, and try to have the most simple configuration.
 You could retreive all sphinx source under 'sphinx' folder.

-Since 20 years, I continue to learn, wish to be able to continue for the next 20 years :)
+Since 20 years, I continue to learn... and I wish to be able to continue for the next 20 years :)

 Things in mind: